Hugh Sheehan

 Mark

-In addition to his artistic practice, Hugh is co-founder, and former co-director and chairperson of The Trip to Birmingham TradFest, an Irish traditional music festival in the UK’s second city.
-He is also the founder of Helsinki concert series/record label Hybrid Forms.
+In addition to his creative practice, Hugh is co-founder, and former co-director and chairperson of The Trip to Birmingham TradFest, an Irish traditional music festival in Birmingham’s Digbeth, and the founder of Helsinki concert series/record label Hybrid Forms.

 hughsheehan (at) me.com